Introduction To Java Interview Questions For Fresher Applicants

 - To all the iterations of the loop, compare the current number with largest to smallest and update them accordingly.

-- If a number is larger than largest, it can’t be smaller than smallest, which means you don’t need to check if the first condition is true, that’s why we have used an if-else code block, where else part will only execute if the first condition is not true.
+- If a number is larger than the largest, it can’t be smaller than the smallest, which means you don’t need to check if the first condition is true; that’s why we have used an if-else code block, where else part will only execute if the first condition is not true.

 The logic to find the largest element from an array in Java is given below.